lolgear/lolgear.github.io/_posts/2017-10-09-The-build-system-still-could-hurt-you.md

 To post a library to CocoaPods spec repository, you need a `.podspec`.
 It has meta information about a contributors and map options that allow pod engine to gather source code from a repository and connect it to your project as source code, not a binary.

-To get necessary dependencies, you need to configure `Podfile` file which containts information about your project structure.
+To get necessary dependencies, you need to configure `Podfile` file which contains information about your project structure.
 In case of automation, you need to specify existing targets and their names, workspace files and project files.
 Yes, if it could, it will substitute default names.

 Dependencies, contrary to `Carthage`, could be installed by name with optional additional information as tag, branch or commit.